dean0x7d/pybinding/docs/tutorial/finite.rst

 The convenient :meth:`.Solver.calc_spatial_ldos` method calculates the local density of states (LDOS) at every site for the given energy with a Gaussian broadening.
 The returned object is a :class:`.StructureMap` which holds the LDOS data.
-The :meth:`.StructureMap.plot` method will produce a figure similar to :meth:`.System.plot`, but with a colormap indicating the LDOS value at each lattice site.
+The :meth:`.StructureMap.plot` method will produce a figure similar to :meth:`.Model.plot`, but with a colormap indicating the LDOS value at each lattice site.
 In addition, the `site_radius` argument specifies a range of sizes which will cause the low intensity sites to appear as small circles while high intensity ones become large.
 The states with a high LDOS are clearly visible on the outer and inner edges of the